sahinakkaya/binary-clock-wallpaper/README.md

 :-------------------------:|:-------------------------:|:-------:
 ![](./img/gruvbox.png)  |  ![](./img/dracula.png) | ![](./img/nord.png)

+#### Different resolution or design?
+You can find the actual design files in `svg` directory.
+If you are not happy about the current design or resolution you can modify those files using Inkscape (or a similar program) and create your own design.

 ### Credits
 - [Jake@Linux](https://www.youtube.com/channel/UC1yGcBvdPGxRIMT1yo_bKIQ) for giving me an inspiration to write this script with [one of his videos](https://www.youtube.com/watch?v=RJmiWfSVW8Q).
 - [@loicreynier](https://github.com/loicreynier) for adding accent color support.